segmentio/segment-docs/src/connections/destination-data-control.md

 ## Export your Source Schema

 Segment allows users with Source Read-only permissions to download Source Schemas as a CSV file, maximizing portability and access to event data.
 You can download a copy of your schema by visiting the Source Schema page.

 > success ""
 > You can export Track, Identify, and Group Source Schemas.

 ### Download a CSV
+You can only download one Source Schema CSV per source and per schema type (Track, Identify, or Group) at the same time.

 To download a Source Schema CSV file:
 1. Sign into Segment and select a source.